 Cleaning and disinfecting our office space directly affects the health and safety of our employees, visiting customers and suppliers, and thereby our ability to remain operational, serve our customers, and reach our revenue targets.
 So we can agree it is important.
-Not only does it make your workplace look nicer, but it can also help to prevent the spread of infection.
+Not only does it make your workplace look nicer, but it can also help to ensure health and safety, as well as prevent the spread of infection.
 In this guide “, we will show you how to disinfect your office properly and implement important safety precautions.

 What Is Disinfection?